 Intersectional Advocacy for Equity in Our Schools

-Another core area of programming for North Bay LGBTQI Families is intersectional advocacy for safe, equitable, diverse, and welcoming school environments for all students.
+A core area of programming for North Bay LGBTQI Families is intersectional advocacy for safe, equitable, diverse, and welcoming school environments for all students.
 Through our work, we are seeking policy, curriculum, and school culture changes by participating in school board and LCAP meetings, collaborating with local groups, and supporting community organizing.

+Further, in late 2021 and early 2022 we engaged in a dedicated outreach effort to encourage Sonoma County school districts to respond to the bi-annual Equality California Safe and Supportive Schools survey, which provides LGBTQIA+ families with important information about school climate and safety.
 We also worked with Petaluma City Schools to present an April 2021 Parent Education Night on supporting LGBTQIA+ elementary students in collaboration with community partners including Positive Images LGBTQIA+ Center, LGBTQ Connection/Promotores de Amor, Amor Para Todos, and Petaluma TIDE.
 You can view the recording of that session here.

 Additionally, at the start of the 2020-21 school year we worked with some of our partner organizations to develop this resource document for educators on how to support LGBTQIA+ students during distance and hybrid learning, particularly given the risks that increased social isolation and a potential lack of safety or support at home can present for this student population.

-Intergenerational Community Building & Outreach to LGBTQIA+ Seniors
+Intergenerational Community Building

 Ongoing Community Building & Family Events